syl20bnr/spacemacs-elpa-mirror/gnu/gnorb-readme.txt

 Provide an Org Agenda command that does an email search for messages received in the visible date span, or day under point, etc. Make it work in the calendar, as well?
-*** TODO Gnus message tagging
-Allow tagging of Gnus messages, by giving the message's registry entry an 'org-tags key.
 *** TODO Collect BBDB messages by thread
 At present, when you collect message links on a BBDB contact, each message is a separate link.
 If you have lengthy conversations with